 Lady Bird Deed vs. Revocable Living Trust: Protecting Your Florida Home

 Most homeowners looking for an Estate Planning Attorney in Central Florida start by asking a single question: "Is a Lady Bird deed a cheaper way to avoid probate?"
 While families from The Villages to Orlando often consider these deeds a quick, low-cost fix, the reality is that a deed is an isolated document, whereas a Revocable Living Trust is a complete legal strategy.
-As a Florida attorney serving the high-growth communities of Orange and Lake Counties, I help families determine which tool actually secures their legacy—and which one leaves it vulnerable to the courts.

 Quick Comparison: Lady Bird Deed vs. Revocable Living Trust